mozillaph/localization/hil-style-guide.md

 ### Rule of Thumb

-* DO NOT translate technical terms to Tagalog/Filipino.
+* DO NOT translate technical terms to Hiligaynon.
-* DO NOT translate proper nouns such as company brands and trademarks to Tagalog/Filipino.
+* DO NOT translate proper nouns such as company brands and trademarks to Hiligaynon.
 * DO NOT transliterate.
-In Tagalog/Filipino, words are spelled in accordance to how a Filipino enunciates them; examples include drayber (“driver”), diskusyon (“discussion”) and iskul (“school”).
+In Hiligaynon, words are spelled in accordance to how a Filipino enunciates them; examples include drayber (“driver”), diskusyon (“discussion”) and iskul (“school”).
 Alternatively, words are spelled as they were in the source language.
-In a strictly formal Tagalog/Filipino translation, purists resort to transliteration only when source words—particularly technical, scientific, medical and legal word forms—definitely have no direct, exact and accurate equivalents in the target language.
+In a strictly formal Hiligaynon translation, purists resort to transliteration only when source words—particularly technical, scientific, medical and legal word forms—definitely have no direct, exact and accurate equivalents in the target language.
 For uniformity sake, we should avoid transliterating.
-* LEAVE AS IS words, phrases or terms that are hard to be translated in Tagalog/Filipino, particularly the technical ones (DO NOT transliterate).
+* LEAVE AS IS words, phrases or terms that are hard to be translated in Hiligaynon, particularly the technical ones (DO NOT transliterate).

 ### Style